 See.
 Scan.
 Act.

 There are few stories as tumultuous, adventurous, and extraordinary than the one that belongs to the troubadour Dick Deluxe.
 From his first gig in 1973 (subbing for an incapacitated Townes Van Zandt on an unplugged upright bass) to playing with New Orleans greats such as Earl King and Queen Ida, to his 30 years of score writing with Clubfoot Orchestra composer and trombone virtuoso Richard Marriott, Dick Deluxe is a true living legend.
 His first experiences playing on the street were in the 70’s in San Francisco where he says, “I made a 100 dollars the first day, and 20 cents the next.”
-Today, Dick Deluxe can be found in New Orleans, playing in local venues and on the streets of the French Quarter.
+This year, Dick formed a duo called Sweet Deluxe.
+Sweet Deluxe consists of Dick Deluxe on guitar and washboard player, Jimmy Sweetwater, providing percussion.
+Dick Deluxe can be found in New Orleans, in local venues and on the streets of the French Quarter.